kubernetes/enhancements/keps/sig-release/2853-kubernetes-kubernetes-repository-branch-rename/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-- The change can be applied in the middle of December 2021.
-This is a good time because we will have less activity due to the Christmas and new year celebrations
+- We aim to make the change during the start of v1.25 release (spring 2022).
+- Perform a Survey to gather information on downstream consumers and how this might affects their workflow.
+See [Survey Questions](#survey-questions).
-- Announce the change in the kubernetes-dev and kubernetes-announcement mailing list and maybe in a blog post.
+- Announce the change in the kubernetes-dev and kubernetes-announcement mailing list and in a blog post.
 As well as use Twitter and other social media to announce.
-- Change all open Pull Requests to the `Draft mode` with that when we rename the branch, the tests will not be triggered and will avoid a massive queue in the CI infrastructure.
+- Change all open Pull Requests to `Draft mode` (so that when we rename the branch, tests will not be triggered, and we avoid a massive queue in the CI infrastructure).
 - Update all Prow jobs that use `kubernetes/kubernetes` and use the `master` branch to listen to the `main` branch as well
 - Follow the guide on https://github.com/kubernetes/community/blob/master/github-management/default-branch-migration.md to rename the repository branch name.
 - After the branch rename, announce that in the mailing list